The Flos OK lamp surprises you: The Italian manufacturer and Konstantin Grcic brought out the re-interpretation of the 70s legendary Parentesi lamp.

 That’s why the German designer had much more freedom when choosing a shape than Castiglioni and Manzù in the 70s.
 Flos OK:

-While the whole outlines of the Flos OK lamp are clear, it illuminates the room with LED technique: This isn’t only energy saving, but it also enables the ultra-flat construction of the lamp’s body.
-The round shape and the slim silhouette remind us of a pocket mirror, while it can be directed as direct light source or as ceiling flooder according to the event.
-The Flos OK achieves in creating a relaxing atmosphere in every room because of its dimmability via Soft-Touch-Switch and the warm white light (2700 K).
+Modern interpretation of a classic The whole alignment of the Flos OK lamp is clear and lights the room with LED technology: This doesn’t only save energy but also makes the ultra-flat body construction possible.
+The round shape and slim silhouette reminds you of a torch, while it can be used as a direct light or ceiling light according to its position.